YCChenVictor/blog-frontend/_posts/music/theory/0_overview.md

 Key signature is a collection of every "sharp" or "flat" signs in a scale on the right-hand side of clefs.

-Take C minor scale as example,
+Take D flat major scale as example,

 :::abc
 M:4/4